 Hyperpersonalization is the use of real-time data, machine learning, predictive analytics and AI to generate insights, create customized and targeted customer experiences, and allow organizations to provide context to every customer interaction.
 Organizations with hyperpersonalization capabilities have the insights they need to adapt to their customers' changing requirements in real time.

 The move to blend CX and EX strategies is becoming more prevalent in industries such as retail and financial services, which have many customer touchpoints and complex services.
 Here, a stronger customer connection can be forged through hyperpersonalization - but organizations first need to intimately understand their customers and be able to anticipate their moves and needs.

 If they achieve this, they can expose their customers to the right products or services at the moment when they need them - or even before they realize what they need - and deliver these in an efficient, error-free and frictionless manner.

 Along the way, they can use technology to minimize their customers' interaction with human employees.
 But, for more complex customer interactions, employees must have access to the right tools and information to handle these points of friction during the first customer interaction.

-Breaking down the silos Why are strategies not aligned?
+Breaking down the silos

+Why are strategies not aligned?

 Inadequate or outdated technology is a common factor preventing the advancement of the CX and EX vision.

 Top reasons CX strategy is not fully aligned with business strategy:

-business strategy:

-Organizations with both CX and EX strategies in place are almost six times more likely than all others to achieve promoter-level CX performance (in terms of their NPS).

-Inadequate or outdated technology
+- 1. Inadequate or outdated technology

-Budget constraints
+- 2. Budget constraints

-Restricted by processes of partners
+- 3. Restricted by processes of partners

-Top reasons EX strategy is not fully aligned with
+Top reasons EX strategy is not fully aligned with business strategy:

-Focus on business as usual
+- 1. Focus on business as usual

-Restricted by processes of partners
+- 2. Restricted by processes of partners

-Inadequate or outdated technology
+- 3. Inadequate or outdated technology

+Organizations with both CX and EX strategies in place are almost six times more likely than all others to achieve promoter-level CX performance (in terms of their Net Promoter Score).

 However, this approach can be almost impossible to implement in siloed organizations where CX and EX are managed separately and not aligned with their business and technology strategies.

 Only 60% of organizations say their CX strategy is fully aligned with their business strategy, and this figure drops to 44% for their EX strategy.

 Those that have fully aligned their CX strategies with their business strategies are over three times more likely to report a significant increase in annual revenue when compared with those that have only partially aligned these strategies.

 The blending of CX and EX drives real-time workplace and contact-center collaboration.
 The contact center is no longer a silo where a call escalation implies a long wait as the agent tries to follow up with other staff members offline, or transfers the call with little or no data to support it.
 Instead, there is now a seamless experience between what's customer-facing - an organization's interactions with its customers - and how employees interact with their own workplace, toolsets and more.